The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Particle Dynamics

 I fitted the diffusive, power-law decaying part of the MSD using a variable-exponent power law $A \left( \phi_{a} - \phi \right)^b$, where $A$ is a prefactor, $b$ the exponent, and $\phi_{a}$ the area fraction for which the extrapolated dynamics becomes arrested.
 The value of $b$ was found to increase from $\approx 0.7$ at $R = 1$ to $\approx 1.3$ for $R = 0.8$.
 Attempts to obtain $b$ for $R < 0.8$ led to data with significant and undesirable level of scatter in $b$ (though the associated $\phi_{a}$ were less scattered).
 I therefore fitted with a value of $b = 1.3$ below the size ratio $R = 0.8$.
 Referring forward to Section~\ref{sec:diagram} the idea behind this choice is that once the system no longer crystallizes, the exponent $b$ freezes out.

 My approach can raise questions regarding the quality of the fit and precision with which I obtained $\phi_{a}$, as well as its sensitivity to the procedure of preparing the systems.
 To address the first of these concerns, I approached finding $\phi_{a}$ using structural characteristics as well, see Appendix~\ref{sec:perc}, wherein I use shell percolation~\cite{bug1985interactions}.
 In brief, there is a small, but measurable feature in the way the shell-percolation point changes with the shell width $\epsilon$ as a function of $\phi$.
+Note that there is an analogy to this measure and the way contact networks are analyzed in granular packings under compression~\cite{puckett2013equilibrating, vishali2025topological}.
+Namely, under uniform compression which only slightly perturbs the system, one would expect (on average) contacts to form there where the distances between particles are smallest.
+When the $\epsilon$-based percolation point changes as a function of $\phi$, this can indicate the presence of nascent load-baring networks, which is what was recently studied using topological analysis in a granular system~\cite{vishali2025topological}.

 I found excellent agreement between the $\phi$ for which this feature appears and $\phi_{a}$, in the range where $\phi_{a}$ was observed to be nearly constant.
 Here, I should emphasize that arrested dynamics, as identified through $\phi_{a}$, is not necessarily indicative of glassy dynamics.
-It may equally result from the system crystallizing or undergoing another type of phase transition, as will become clear in Section~\ref{sec:diagram}.
+It may equally result from the system crystallizing or undergoing another type of phase transition,~\textit{e.g.}, a topological one.

 Turning to the second point, it is not clear that the value of $\phi_{a}$ is insensitive to equilibration and preparation.
-I address this issue by performing simulations with equilibration lengths ranging from $10^{3}$ and $10^{5}$ reduced time units (post formation by growth) for several values of $\phi$ and $R$, see the ESI~\cite{ESI}.
-The changes across this time range to the structure were nominal.
-This provides confidence in my analysis of the dynamics and structure.
+I addressed this issue by performing simulations with equilibration lengths ranging from $10^{3}$ and $10^{5}$ reduced time units (post formation by growth) for several values of $\phi$ and $R$, see the ESI~\cite{ESI}.
+The changes across this time range to the structure proved to be nominal.
+This provides confidence in my analysis of both the dynamics and structure around $\phi \approx 0.77$ (and beyond) and contextualizes my earlier statement regarding the quality of the equilibration and sampling.